inganta23/faq-accordion-card/README.md

 # Frontend Mentor - Order summary card

 ## Welcome 👋
-This is a challenge from Frontend-Mentor.
+This is a challenge from [Frontend-Mentor Website](https://www.frontendmentor.io/challenges).
 The purpose of this challenge is to improve my front-end skills.

 ## Preview
 You can see the live result here → [FAQ Accordion Card](https://inganta23.github.io/faq-accordion-card/).